TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- crate caption
+- map statistics from server_list_json
+    - counted only when >= 2 players are fighting

+- linux -g notice
+- show tips with names in test scene setup

 - verify those map file hashes either during upload stage or hosting stage

 - settings ui overhaul